Local history groups in

 the chickens and looking for minnows.

-I have really enjoyed the
+I have really enjoyed

-photos of Romsey, where my grandparents lived.
+the photos of Romsey, where my grandparents lived.

-I've been looking at the photo's
+I've been looking

-spent at the American dances....escorted by their
+of their times spent at the American dances....escorted

-I came across a number of
+I came across a number

-photos in your US Army in Dunbridge & Lockerley
+of photos in your US Army in Dunbridge & Lockerley

 Gallery and was particularly interested in the photo